The Sacramento Kings and guard Jimmer Fredette are working on a buyout of his contract.

 Kings general manager Pete D’Alessandro told reporters at the team’s morning shootaround Tuesday that he was approached by Fredette’s representatives about a buyout.
 Fredette would be a free agent if he clears waivers.

-A person with knowledge of the discussions, who spoke on condition of anonymity to The Associated Press because negotiations were ongoing, said the sides hoped to finalize an agreement by the end of the week.
+A person with knowledge of the discussions, who spoke on condition of anonymity to The Associated Press because negotiations were ongoing, said the sides hope to finalize an agreement by the end of the week.
 Yahoo Sports first reported the sides were working on a buyout.

 The Kings drafted Fredette with the 10th pick in 2011 after a sensational run at BYU, where he won The Associated Press’ player of the year award his senior season.
 Fredette never lived up to the fanfare in Sacramento, though the franchise’s instability — playing for three different coaches and two different ownership groups — didn’t help his cause.

-Fredette is averaging 5.9 points and 11.3 minutes this season, shooting 47.5 percent from the floor and 49.3 percent from 3-point range.
-For his career, he's averaging seven points, 1.5 assists and 1.1 rebounds while shooting 41.6 percent overall, including 40 percent from beyond the arc.
+Fredette is averaging 5.9 points and 11.3 minutes this season, shooting 47.5 percent from the floor and 49.3 percent from three-point range.
+For his career, he’s averaging seven points, 1.5 assists and 1.1 rebounds while shooting 41.6 percent overall, including 40 percent from beyond the arc.

 While Fredette never fit in Sacramento, D’Alessandro said his NBA career is far from over.